nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 public static <E extends Measurable> double average(ArrayList<E> objects)
 ```

-This means, "E extends or implements Measurable”.
+This means, "E extends or implements Measurable".
 In this situation, we say that E is a subtype of the Measurable type.
 Here is the complete average method:

 ```
 public static <E extends Measurable> double average(ArrayList<E> objects) {